dannberg/dannb-org/content/about.md

 If you have any feedback or want to get in contact with me, feel free to shoot me an email at **dann [at] dannb [dot] org**.
 Or just shoot me an DM on **[LinkedIn](https://www.linkedin.com/in/dannberg/)**.

+📸 Photography on About page by [Brian Goldfarb](https://www.briangophoto.com).

 **Disclosure:** _The opinions expressed here are my own and do not represent those of my employer, or any other party.
 Usually no one sees them before they're published._